Painted square patterns

 Basic Tools and Materials

-Paint blocks use a gridded chart as a color map.
-Each block or marked square is painted with the matching color from the pattern.
+Paint Blocks use a gridded pattern as a color map.
+Each square on the chart tells you which color to paint in that space.

-The cleanest paint block projects come from thin coats, patient drying time, and careful color organization.
+The cleanest Paint Blocks projects come from thin coats, patient drying time, and organizing your colors before you start.

 Backing Boards